alerasan/dw_project_template/README.md

 # DWM100x project template

-### This is project template with systemview and rtt logging features for all DecaWave tags/nodes except ttk-1000
+### This is project template with systemview and rtt logging features for all Decawave tags/nodes except ttk-1000

 Simply add (or ever symlink) your projects to examples folder and decawave driver folder to root folder